NimBlemations/Salt-Engine-FPS-Plus-Port/CHECKLIST.md

 I have to say that the long notes either weren't placed very well or **the input sucks**, some of the long notes drag over to the other notes, but I just have a problem with the long note going over to the *other* long note, so I want to change that.
 ### Redo jacks
 The jacks go up to I think about 6 notes, but the jacks feel off pattern.
+### Fix unhittable notes
+Some notes seem to be unhittable, I might need to check the .json files to verify that the unhittable notes are ones with endless numbers.